TheGoodlike13/liberty_or_death/README.md

 [page](https://docs.vmware.com/en/VMware-Workstation-Player/15/rn/player-15-release-notes.html).
 It's an old feature page which had an uncanny part referring to, and I quote, "New Guest operating systems support" followed by a list containing "Ubuntu 18.04".
-It strikes me that I've been trying to get the LATEST ubuntu to launch as VM, but what if some weird shenanigan is preventing that from working?
-I mean, at some point I would've gone and tried a different version of linux, so I guess this is as good an excuse as any.
+It strikes me that I've been trying to get the LATEST Ubuntu to launch as VM, but what if some weird shenanigan is preventing that from working?
+I mean, at some point I would've gone and tried a different version of linux anyway, so I guess this is as good an excuse as any.

-On a whim I decided to try googling for "best ubuntu for VM", which led me to [#vm_ubuntus](#vm_ubuntus) and the glorious top leader [#dynasty_warriors](#dynasty_warriors) ubuntu version.
+On a whim I decided to try googling for "best ubuntu for VM", which led me to [#vm_ubuntus](#vm_ubuntus) and the glorious top leader [#dynasty_warriors](#dynasty_warriors) Ubuntu version.
 What could possibly go more wrong than it already has?

 Well, for starters, the link to the download of the latest version juuuuuust might respond with HTTP404.
 For no reason.
 Great start!
 Is there anything in this world left that just works, for goodness sake???

 Their older versions seem to not work either.
 But there's torrent links, that could work!
 But then... it doesn't!
-Well, technically, it did open just like the normal ubuntu.
+Well, technically, it did open just like the normal Ubuntu.
 But it also gave me a message!
 "This kernel requires an x86-64 CPU, but only detected an i686 CPU."
 So it's unable to boot and tells me to use the correct kernel.
 Which is what I thought I did.
 But apparently, I have i686 CPU.
 Whatever the fuck that is.

-I don't think that what that is.
+I don't think that's the problem.
 There's some weirdness with how this is going.
 Some random google search suggests that's a 32-bit architecture.
 I picked a 32-bit architecture at start, because I couldn't find 64-bit, but changed it later.
 Perhaps that change was invalid or ignored somehow?
 Hmm...